Joel Hellermark’s decades-long speculation on artificial intelligence

 — Yeah.
 We want you to feel like you have da Vinci in your pocket.
 You have this true polymath that has all human knowledge but also your knowledge and your company’s knowledge.
 It knows exactly what you know, can act on your behalf, and can use the same tools you use.
 I think that’s going to be very profound.

-How far off are we from that happening, on an every human-
+How far off are we from that happening, on an every human- type scale?

 — It usually takes decades for these types of advancements to be adopted, but if we’ve learned anything from history, those cycles have gotten shorter and shorter.
 If you go from radio to TV to mobile phone to Google to Facebook to Chatgpt, you’ll see that the adoption curves have drastically accelerated.